vinayaksaxena1507/Color-Switch-Game/README.md

 ## Details:
 This is a clone of the strategy game :video_game: , Colour Switch originally developed by Pheonix Games

-Made as a part of project in Advanced Programming course at IIIT-Delhi.
+Made as a part of project in Advanced Programming course at Lovely Professional University.

 Uses Java and JavaFx.